 Moreover, our greatest hope is the return of the Lord Jesus Christ, when we will experience the fullness of our salvation and enter with the Lord into the glory of the new age (1 Corinthians 15:19-23; Ephesians 1:18; Colossians 1:17; 1 Thessalonians 5:8).
 As it is, for the Christian to have the hope of the Lord's return means to eagerly look forward into the future, and the basis of such hope is our Lord's atoning death and His glorious resurrection.
-Therefore our Lord's entrance into His glory guarantees our entrance and glory (Colossians 1:5; Hebrews 6:19; 1 Peter 1:18-21).
+Therefore, our Lord's entrance into His glory guarantees our entrance and glory (Colossians 1:5; Hebrews 6:19; 1 Peter 1:18-21).

 I would like to add this: "By its very nature, hope means that the thing hoped for has not yet arrived.
 Christ has not yet returned, so Christians must have patience as we wait for our final salvation.
 We have received God's promises and the Holy Spirit (Hebrews 11:1, 39-40; Romans 8:23-25).
-This patience therefore has no element of doubt, for our hope is the anticipation of something that is absolutely certain.
-Like I alluded elsewhere, God confirms the hope of salvation by giving us His Holy Spirit.
+This patience, therefore, has no element of doubt, for our hope is the anticipation of something that is absolutely certain.
+As I alluded elsewhere, God confirms the hope of salvation by giving us His Holy Spirit.
 We have a living hope within us until the day our hope is fulfilled.
 The Holy Spirit is God's mark of permanent ownership upon our lives (2 Corinthians 1:22; Ephesians 1:13-14; 4:30).

 Finally, the hope we have received from the Lord gives our lives purpose and stability (Romans 15:13; Colossians 3:1-4; 1 Thessalonians 1:3).
 Having said that, we should work hard through prayer and obedience to keep ourselves free from sin because our day of salvation is also our day of reckoning (1 John 3:2-3; Matthew 24:45-46; 2 Corinthians 5:10).